Seafood fraud – the selling of seafood products with a misleading label, description or promise – has become a widespread form of food fraud.

 In 2013, the ‘horsemeat scandal’ sent tremors through the European food industry.

-The fraudulent replacement of beef with cheaper equine alternatives in burgers and convenience food left consumers and retailers reeling, alarmed that they had fallen victim to the largest food fraud in decades.
+The fraudulent replacement of beef with cheaper equine alternatives in burger and convenience food left consumers and retailers reeling, alarmed that they had fallen victim to the largest food fraud in decades.

 The scandal not only highlighted the shortcuts being made by food manufacturers in their attempts to compete for the lowest price, it emphasized the complexity of global food supply chains and the challenges in monitoring every step.